 I didn’t want to spend two weeks making awkward conversation with people I had nothing in common with, following itineraries that just seem really bland.

 So what is the single male traveller in their 30’s and 40’s to do?
-This is the era where the ‘lads’ holiday’ to the Med or Prague starts to feel a little undignified but yet there’s still (hopefully) many years to go before a barge on the Norfolk Broads or a B&B in the Cotswolds begins to appeal.
+This is the era where the ‘lads’ holiday’ to the Med or Prague starts to feel a little undignified.
+And yet there’s still (hopefully) many years to go before a barge on the Norfolk Broads or a B&B in the Cotswolds begins to appeal.

 So I had an idea.
-I’m a former photojournalist, and my CV includes some extensive time spent at the sharp end of reportage; covering the Egyptian Arab Spring, and being one of the first journalists to find the body of deposed Libyan dictator Colonel Gaddafi.
+I’m a former photojournalist, and my CV includes some extensive time spent at the sharp end of reportage.
+I covered the Egyptian Arab Spring, and was one of the first journalists to find the body of deposed Libyan dictator Colonel Gaddafi.

-After visiting over 100 countries for work, I think it’s fair to say that I had doubts that my thirst for adventure whilst on holiday would be quenched by the choice of group tour holidays that I started browsing through.
+After visiting over 100 countries for work, I think it’s fair to say that I had doubts that my thirst for adventure would be quenched by the choice of group tour holidays that I started browsing through.

-Obviously, I didn’t want to put myself in insane danger, but I did want a group holiday that wouldn’t be too distinctive and still had a bit of an intrepid element to it.
+Obviously, I didn’t want to put myself in insane danger.
+But I did want a group holiday that would be distinctive, and have an intrepid element to it.

 Read more: Why every man should take a sabbatical

-Fast forward two years and I’m finally on my first ever group tour – an epic adventure through the wilds of Myanmar.
+Fast forward two years and I finally embarked on my first ever group escape – an epic adventure through the wilds of Myanmar.
 So had I finally managed to find my own ideal tour operator?
 Of course not.
 I just set up my own company instead (helped along the way by a viral adventure stunt).

-Flash Pack is an outfit that wants to redefine group travel as a cool, lifestyle choice for busy professionals.
+Here at Flash Pack, we want to redefine group travel as an aspirational lifestyle choice for busy professionals.

 Read more: 5 great reasons to travel with strangers

-With Flash Pack growing by 400% each year since it began, I think a lot of the success down to the fact that, with my partner Radha Vyas, we have the first-hand experience of being on disappointing group trips as guests.
-So we know exactly what male and female solo adventurers can’t stand and what really works.
+Flash Pack has grown by 400% each year since it began, and I think a lot of this demand is down to the fact that my partner Radha Vyas and I have first-hand experience of being on disappointing group trips as guests.
+So we know exactly what solo adventurers in their 30s and 40s can’t stand, and what really works.

-For the man with the restless spirit in his soul who has grown out of backpacker hostels but isn’t quite ready for an all-inclusive family resort, then the Flash Pack vision for how travel should be for 30 and 40-somethings has truly resonated.
+For the man with the restless spirit in his soul who has grown out of backpacker hostels but isn’t quite ready for an all-inclusive family resort, Flash Pack’s vision for how travel should be for 30 and 40-somethings has truly resonated.

-I suppose it all comes down to asking yourself one question as a man – Do you want to stay at home?
-Or do you want to experience the world in the company of adventurous women and men all searching for the next unique experience?
+I suppose it all comes down to asking yourself one question – Do you want to stay at home?
+Or do you want to experience the world in the company of like-minded adventurous folk, all searching for the next unique experience?